handeyeco/fun-with-midi/README.md

 - Three switches going into digital pins on the Arduino (we'll be using the internal pull-up resistors)
 - Two LEDs with current limiting resistors

-If you've been playing with electronics already, there's a good chance you have most of this stuff lying around with the exception of the Arduino and the DIN socket (using a 3.5mm jack for TRS MIDI is also an option).
+If you've been playing with electronics already, there's a good chance you have most of this stuff lying around except maybe the Arduino and the DIN socket (using a 3.5mm jack for TRS MIDI is also an option).

 ## Sketch #1: Board Test